PrateekAdhikaree/Nightmares/README.md

 ## Installation:

+Download the project and follow the steps below as per your OS.

 ### Windows

-Navigate to /Builds/Windows and run the .exe file to install
+Navigate to _/Builds/Windows_ and run the _.exe_ file to install

 ### MacOS

-Navigate to /Builds/MacOS and run the .app file to install
+Navigate to _/Builds/MacOS_ and run the _.app_ file to install

 ## Game Menu: